 I have heard rare stories about this happening in an impromptu fashion.
 If it’s something you’re interested in, pull a character handler aside and ask his or her advice.
 In general, however, this is frowned on.
 I mean imagine if your intended said “no” to your proposal and Mickey were part of it.
 That would not be the kind of memory Disney wants to be a part of.

 Are there people other than characters that I should be getting a photo with?

 Sure, there are loads of “characters” in the parks that aren’t characters.
-I’m thinking of performers like the Dapper Dans in the Magic Kingdom, any of the entertainers in Epcot’s World Showcase area, or the Streetmosphere folks in Disney’s Hollywood Studios.
+I’m thinking of performers like the Dapper Dans in the Magic Kingdom or any of the entertainers in Epcot’s World Showcase area.
 To me, these folks symbolize Disney as much as many of the traditional characters.

 I’ve seen awesome photos/video of guests walking through Walt Disney World arm in arm with a character.
 How can I make this happen?

 Well, most of those photos/videos are staged by marketing folks at Disney for advertising/promotion purposes, so understand that the experience is not nearly as prevalent as it may seem.